 Different robotic systems are in the development phase and the more advanced seems to go beyond the greatest lack of DaVinci, represented by no haptic feedback.
 The most promising system, born from a collaboration between Ethicon Endo-Surgery (Johnson & Johnson) and Verily (formerly Google Life Sciences), is Verb Surgical.
 Its goal is to create a new way to do surgery, the “4.0 Surgery”, to apply in a hybrid operative room.
 Thanks to the integration of advanced instrumentation, enhanced visualization, connectivity and data analytics, this new system will be able to support surgeon in planning of operation and in taking decisions, working in safest way.

 After an initial phase, necessary to establish its safety and feasibility, robotic surgery has affirmed its application into the thoracic field, in a wide range of operations, for pulmonary and mediastinal disease.
 Thanks to positive post-operative outcomes, the application of robotic surgery has been progressively enlarged, also to high-risk patients and complex cases.
 Despite its high costs, requiring accurate economic planning, the robotic approach actually represents the instrument to obtain precision in surgery, in the present and in the future, with its predictable evolution.

 The authors thank Teresa Hung Key for the proofreading.

-Conflicts of Interest: Prof F. Melfi is an official proctor for Intuitive Surgical.
-The other authors have no conflicts of interest to declare
+Conflicts of Interest: The series “Precision Surgery for Lung Cancer” was commissioned by the editorial office without any funding or sponsorship.
+FM is an official proctor for Intuitive Surgical.
+The authors have no other conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.